jerrychong25/Codelabs/README.md

 # Weekly

-Sharing of valuable articles, research papers, tools and websites that I've read and learnt on weekly basis, and update here during my free time.
+Sharing of valuable news, articles, research papers, tools, websites and etc that I've read and learnt on weekly basis, and update here during my free time.

 ## 2022